 In the spring of 1913, word leaked out about a four-engine airplane being built by Igor Sikorsky.
 Many people believed it wouldn’t get off the ground.
 When newspapers reported the plane did leave the ground after a 2,300-ft. takeoff run, people thought it was a hoax.

 The most weight ever carried by an airplane up until then was 1,323 lbs.
 Sikorsky’s four-engine airplane weighed 8,818 lbs.

 In 1910 he flew an airplane of his own design, but had to crash land when his engine failed.
-He discovered the engine quit because a mosquito in the gasoline was drawn into the carburetor.
+He discovered the engine quit because a mosquito in the gasoline got sucked into the carburetor.
 That convinced him of the need for a multi-engine airplane that could fly even if it lost one engine.

 In 1939, Sikorsky realized a lifelong dream by building the first viable American helicopter.
 The design formed the basis for the Sikorsky R-4, the first mass-produced helicopter launched in 1942.

 As a youth, I was impressed by the skyscrapers that were taller than anywhere else, by the railroad system that included more miles of rails than the total of the rest of the world.
 I was inspired by the achievements of such men as Edison, Ford, and others, and in my case particularly, the Wright Brothers.